Things to Do in Portland Oregon – 23 Amazing Activities to Try

 However, Stumptown offers more than breathtaking expanses of verdant forests and cascading waterfalls.
 This city is known for buckets of offbeat charm, and tourists and locals alike will never tire of all of the fun things to do in Portland.
 Follow along as we walk you through all of the best things to do in Portland today.

 It’s time to pull on those galoshes and pack that flannel because you are going to the Pacific Northwest!
-We are spilling all the secrets of what to do, see, and eat in Portland.
+We are spilling all the secrets of what to see, eat, and things to do in Portland OR.
 From craft beer to historic mansions to a sensational food scene, you’ll wish you had just a few more days in Bridge City.

 Portland Things to Do

-Wondering what to do in Portland today?
+Wondering what to do in Portland today or things to do in Portland this weekend?
 Whether you are looking for heart-pounding Mt Hood hikes or to sample the world-class Pinot Noirs of the Willamette Valley, our Portland experts have poured their heart into bringing you the best Stumptown attractions and Portland activities.

 Washington Park

-Searching for a slice of serenity?
+Searching for a slice of serenity with the top things to do in Portland?
 Allow yourself to achieve inner peace and score some scenic photos when you make the trip to Portland’s renowned Washington Park.

 This 410-acre park has allowed residents to commune with nature for over a century.
 Located atop the hills west of downtown, this lush oasis contains: